 Metacognition is a concept that is becoming increasingly popular in education.
 Ever since the Education Endowment Foundation Toolkit highlighted metacognition as one of the most cost-effective ways to help students improve their learning, more and more schools have started teaching metacognition in the classroom.

-Metacognition in the Classroom
+So, what is Metacognition in the Classroom?

-- Developing appropriate and helpful thinking strategies at each stage of a task
+- Developing appropriate and helpful thinking strategies at each stage of a task.

 There are different types of metacognition.
 These include:

 - Metacognitive knowledge – this refers to a student’s awareness of what they do or don’t know about their cognitive processes.
 It includes knowing their strengths, weaknesses, and identifying gaps in their knowledge.
 This type of metacognition also refers to knowledge of skills that students may use to solve a problem.

 - Metacognitive regulation – this refers to the different strategies that students may use to manage their thoughts and emotions.
 This includes how well they plan, monitor and evaluate their performance.
 For example, identifying that a particular strategy is not giving them the results that they want and deciding to try a different one is an instance of metacognitive regulation.

 Frequently Asked Questions About Metacognition